 That’s the trick.
 Try to play it out in your head, or draw out a court and try it.
 It will work every single time.

-Likewise, whenever your partner is serving, since he started on the left side of the court, your team’s score will always be odd when he’s on the left side.
+Likewise, whenever your partner is serving, since he started on the left side of the court, your team’s score will always be odd when he’s on the right side.
 Make sense?
 Use this trick and you will never lose track of the score again.

 How to score in singles pickleball